awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-sso-instanceaccesscontrolattributeconfiguration.md

 Enables the attribute\-based access control \(ABAC\) feature for the specified AWS SSO instance\.
 You can also specify new attributes to add to your ABAC configuration during the enabling process\.
 For more information about ABAC, see [Attribute\-Based Access Control](https://docs.aws.amazon.com/singlesignon/latest/userguide/abac.html) in the *AWS SSO User Guide*\.

+**Note**
+The `InstanceAccessControlAttributeConfiguration` property has been deprecated but is still supported for backwards compatibility purposes\.
+We recommend that you use the `AccessControlAttributes` property instead\.

 ## Syntax<a name="aws-resource-sso-instanceaccesscontrolattributeconfiguration-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: